iamkag/BookCatalogueSpringBootProject/README.md

 - **Book**: Contains details about each book, such as title, publication date, and other relevant information.
 - **Author**: Contains details about each author, such as first name, last name, and other relevant information.

-These tables are joined by the **author_id** field, creating a many-to-many relationship between books and authors.
+These tables are joined by a many-to-many relationship between books and authors.
 This means each book can have multiple authors, and each author can be associated with multiple books.

 The application uses the **H2 database** for data storage, which is an in-memory database solution ideal for development and testing.